 In 1994, the Alliance worked with the New Jersey Historical Commission to produce Guide to Resources for New Jersey Studies, which was updated several times.
 At present, it is out of print.

-NJSAA member Dick Waldron has just updated Mary Murrin and Richard Waldron's New Jersey History: an Annotated and Selected Introductory Bibliography (3rd ed., 2013).
+NJSAA member Dick Waldron has updated Mary Murrin and Richard Waldron's New Jersey History: an Annotated and Selected Introductory Bibliography (4th edition, 2015 May).
 It is available online or as a free PDF on this page below.

 Membership to the NJSAA is $5.00 for one year, $15.00 for three years.
 New members will receive their choice of our unique bumper stickers!
 To join, print out and send the Membership form.
 For questions answered, contact the Membership Chair, Carla Zimmerman.